Chart Color Schemes

 Pyrmont is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Pyrmont has a high level of cultural diversity, with 43.1% of its population speaking a language other than English at home and 56.2% born overseas.
-Christianity is the predominant religion in Pyrmont, comprising 37.0% of its population.
-Notably, Buddhism is overrepresented in Pyrmont compared to Greater Sydney, making up 7.0% versus 7.1%.
+Pyrmont has a high level of cultural diversity, with 43.1% speaking a language other than English at home and 56.2% born overseas.
+Christianity is the predominant religion in Pyrmont, comprising 37.0%.
+However, Buddhism is notably overrepresented, making up 7.0%, compared to 7.1% across Greater Sydney.

 Frequently Asked Questions - Diversity